OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/github.md

 ## Pull Request
 * For GitHub Pull Request, the current values for status field are Open and Closed.
   * Going forward, if GitHub introduces a new status, then user can use it with the help of advanced mapping.
-* By default, user field synchronization in {{SITENAME}} works on user email added in both source and target end systems.
+* By default, user field synchronization in <code class="expression">space.vars.SITENAME</code> works on user email added in both source and target end systems.
-  * For Pull Requests, the user mapping in {{SITENAME}} will work on the email address of users.
+  * For Pull Requests, the user mapping in <code class="expression">space.vars.SITENAME</code> will work on the email address of users.
 In case the user email for any user is not publicly available in GitHub, then the mapping will work on a username by default for that user.
 In such a case, the username of source user and target user must be the same, otherwise, there will be a failure in synchronization.
 This is because GitHub API provides an email address only when the user has made his/her email address publicly available.
-Thus, {{SITENAME}} can access the email of any user if it's visible as a public email.
+Thus, <code class="expression">space.vars.SITENAME</code> can access the email of any user if it's visible as a public email.
     * In case the source username is not found in the target system and failure occurs, then one-to-one username mapping will be required.
 For more information, refer to section [User Mapping Configuration](#user-mapping-configuration).
 * For Pull Requests, we can synchronize Commits entity as links.
 GitHub API gives the latest 250 commits in a Pull Requests.
 Thus, when links are configured for Pull Request integration, only the latest 250 commits will be in sync with the target system i.e. The 1st commit link will be removed in target system when 251st commit is added in source system and the target system will have links of commit 2 to 251.